 Not all the physiological problems you can solve yourself, sometimes you need medical help.
 If you noticed that the number on the scale doesn’t go down anymore, but actually crawls up, you feel tired and swollen, no matter how long you sleep, you are sleepy anyway, it means that you may have some problem with your thyroid functioning.

 The thyroid is a gland, which releases hormones that are in charge with the speed of your metabolism.
 When there is an imbalance in those hormones, it impacts all your body.
-At this point you need to seek medical help and doing intermittent fasting might not be as beneficial for you as for other people.
-In our article “Intermittent Fasting and Hypothyroidism: Beneficial or a No-Go?” you can read how to break the weight loss plateau if your thyroid is under functioning (21, 22)
+At this point you need to seek medical help and doing intermittent fasting might not be as beneficial for you as for other people (21, 22).

 There are several physiological reasons why you might experience a weight loss plateau.
 Understanding the underlying processes that result in a weight loss plateau can help you reach the goals, make a short analysis of your sleep, stress factors, water intake and ask for professional help if needed.